Stolen Luggage: How to Keep Bags and Valuables Safe on Vacation

 Say you’ve taken all the precautions, but you still become the victim of a pickpocket.
 Don’t feel guilty or embarrassed.
 Some crooks have been running this racket for years and are really good at swiping passports and wallets from tourists.

-If you have travel protection from Generali, it can cover the processing fees of having your passport reissued so you can get back home and on with your life.
+If you have travel protection from Generali Global Assistance, it may help cover the processing fees of having your passport reissued so you can get back home and on with your life.
 The same plans also include Identity Theft Resolution Services that can help if your passport, credit card or other sensitive documents are stolen.

 Baggage Coverage: Because You Can’t Prevent Every Theft